KrisPlunkett/animal-counter/README.md

 - - -

 ### What is it?
-* An incredible new way to count your cats and dogs
+* An incredible new way to sum your cats and dogs

 ### How does it work?
 * The amazing power of Javascript interacting with the DOM